Student Analysts

 Student Analysts at the Beeck Center are motivated self-starters looking to drive social change.
 They are passionate, responsible, and intellectually curious.
 As a Student Analyst, you will be expected to contribute to team efforts, requiring flexibility and a strong work ethic.

-Each position is designed to support action-oriented activities across our project and operation teams.
+Each position is designed to support action-oriented activities across our offerings teams.
 We care deeply about our Student Analysts’ academic, professional, and personal development.
-Our program centers on experiential learning through project-based work, and Student Analysts are encouraged to further career development through networking opportunities.
+Our program centers on experiential learning through project-based work, and Student Analysts are encouraged to further their career development through networking opportunities.

 Eligibility

-You must be a currently enrolled Georgetown University student, based in Washington, D.C. through the end of the Spring 2026 semester.
+You must be a currently enrolled Georgetown University student through the end of the Summer 2026 semester.
 Applicants from all schools and academic programs are welcome.
 These positions are paid (details below), and students who are work-study eligible are encouraged to apply.

 Basic Qualifications